Agile Services Networking - Agile Metro 1.1 High-Level Design

 Cisco 8000, 8010, 8600, and 8700 QoS

-The QoS configuration of the Cisco 8000 follows similar configuration guidelines as the NCS 540, 5500, and NCS 5700 series devices.
+The semantics of the QoS configuration of the Cisco 8000 follows similar configuration guidelines as the NCS 540, 5500, and NCS 5700 series devices.
+It utilizes the same traffic class structure, QoS groups, and priority level behavior to mark traffic and apply queuing behavior.
 Detailed documentation of 8000 series QoS including platform dependencies can be found at:

 Hierarchical Edge QoS